Onemanwolf/visual-studio-2019/VisualStudioCode2019_Getting_Started/docs/VisualStudioCode_Agenda.md

 [Debug](https://github.com/Onemanwolf/visual-studio-2019/blob/master/VisualStudioCode2019_Getting_Started/docs/VisualStudioCode_Debug.md) Debugging code in Visual Studio bring VS Code closer to being an IDE but more like a smart editior.

-Tips and Tricks - Jump right in with Tips and Tricks to become a VS Code power user.
+Snippets and Emmet - Jump right in with Tips and Tricks to become a VS Code power user.

-Azure - VS Code is great for deploying your web applications to the cloud.
+Azure - Azure Tooling just works in VS Code.

 Extension API - Learn how to write a VS Code extension.